intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Add an edit section for dividers to be able to change their IDs
 - [ ] Allow adding Sections / Dividers / other stuff to the START of the page using `unshift()`.
+- [ ] Swap objects such as Sections and Dividers
+- [ ] Duplicate Sections and Dividers

 ## Possible TODOs
 Will have to reconsider these later.